firefly-zero/blog.fireflyzero.com/content/pages/call-for-games.md

 We're making a cool game console and we need you to make cool games for it.

 [Firefly Zero](https://fireflyzero.com/) is a handheld game console, similar to [Game Boy Advance](https://en.wikipedia.org/wiki/Game_Boy_Advance) (GBA).
-However, unlike GBA, it is modern (and easy to program), has same-room multiplayer (over Bluetooth), and has a touchpad for controls.
+However, unlike GBA, it is modern (and easy to program), has same-room multiplayer (over Bluetooth), and uses a touchpad instead of D-pad for more precise controls.

 ## Developer experience